stefanrueger/urboot/docs/howtoselect.md

  - **EPROM** access is generally thought of as useful.
 Applications can read initialisation parameters from EEPROM and store results there in the safe knowledge that the bootloader gives the user independent access to EEPROM.
- - **Protocol `u` or `s`.** Bootloaders with the `s` bit implement a skeleton STK500 protocol; they can normally also be programmed using `avrdude -c arduino`; the `s` protocol does *not* increase functionality but costs *a lot* of bootloader code space; they are only recommended when no recent version of avrdude with `-c urclock` programmer is available.
-The general recommendation is to always use bootloaders with the `u` urprotocol bit set.
-They are the *native* bootloaders for `-c urclock`.
-Once newer avrdude versions with `-c urclock` are widely available the `s` protocol is likely to be deprecated improving the clarity of the urboot.c source.
  - **Dual boot.** If there is no plan for over-the-air programming, and no external SPI flash on your board either, there is little benefit of using a dual-boot bootloader.
 Whilst they deal gracefully with a board that has no external SPI flash memory, they will add a little delay at